There is no specific treatment for COVID-19. But many of the symptoms can be treated at home.

 Antibiotics do not work against COVID-19 or any viruses.
 They will not relieve your symptoms or speed up your recovery.

 It is okay to take ibuprofen or other anti-inflammatories (NSAID) if you have COVID-19.
-There is no evidence that they are unsafe.

 Anti-inflammatory medicines include: